chinamike65/hugo-tuolesi/content/book4/book4en.md

 When exorcising demons, in general, after reciting the exorcism, rituals, and sending Doma outside, it ends.

 However, this time, it was different.
-Zhiba Genle took the Doma and went outside for a while, and then brought the Doma back and said to Zhe, Tanjie Chinpa, "I can't find any demons outside. , the devil should be in your heart, it is the inner devil."
+Zhiba Genle took the torma and went outside for a while, and then brought the Doma back and said to Zhe, Tanjie Chinpa, "I can't find any demons outside. , the devil should be in your mind, it is the inner devil."

 Then throw this big torma on the stomach of Tse-Tanje Chinpa.